Third Hand as High as Necessary

 ?
 K543

 Partner leads the 9.
 The 10 is played from dummy.
 Do you play the K?
-Does it matter this is a suit contract or notrump?
+Does it matter if this is a suit contract or notrump?

 Answer: Play low, either way.
 Partner's 9 could be from two small or three small.
 Partner doesn't have the ace.
 You have to hope that declarer has the ace doubleton or third.
 Playing the king can't help your side, so play low.